KristinaSig/MLinPractice/Documentation.md

 classifiers in the different setups?
 Do you overfit or underfit?
 For the best selected setup: How well does it generalize to the test set?

+We experimented with various classifiers such as Logistic Regression, Random Forest and SVC.
+The output of SVC was realized to be very computationally expensive in terms of time.
+So, we proceeded with the remaining 2 classifiers i.e. Logistic Regression and Random Forest.
+The results from Logistic Classifier were not drastically better than the Baseline classifier (with Validation Accuracy ~90%).
+Hence we finalized and implemented the Random Forest Classifier.
+We implemented GridSearch on the mentioned below variations of parameters -

+Number of trees = (50, 100)
+Values Criterion = (Gini, Entropy)
+Depth of Trees = (10, 50, 100)
+Bootstrap Value = (True)
+Weight Parameters = (balanced, balanced_subsample)

+In the table below, a snaphot of output from the grid search of Random Forest Classifier.

 class_weight | criterion | max_depth | n_estimators | Average_precision_score | Cohen_kappa | F1 score | accuracy
   --- | --- | --- | --- | --- | --- | --- | --- |
 None | gini | None | 100 | 0.1150 | 0.1161 | 0.1566 | 0.8968